Rkm1999/CelestialMCP/README.md

 ### Tools

-The server provides two primary tools for the AI to use:
+The server provides three primary tools for the AI to use:

 1.  **`getCelestialDetails`**: Retrieves detailed astronomical information for a specific celestial object.
 2.  **`listCelestialObjects`**: Lists available celestial objects known to the system, filterable by category.
+3.  **`getStarHoppingPath`**: Calculates a star hopping path from a bright start star to a target celestial object.

 ## Setup and Installation